daeh/emotionreasoning-cogsci22/README.md

 ## Project repository

-This repository provides all of the raw behavioral data, analyses, and models related to the 2022 CogSci talk,
+This repository provides all of the raw behavioral data, analyses, and models related to the 2022 CogSci talk & [paper](https://daeh.info/assets/pubs/houlihan2022emotionreasoning.pdf),

 Houlihan SD, Ong D, Cusimano M, Saxe R. (2022).
 Reasoning about the antecedents of emotions: Bayesian causal inference over an intuitive theory of mind.
 In *Proceedings of the 44th Annual Conference of the Cognitive Science Society*.